tsinghua-fib-lab/pycityagent/docs/03-experiment-design.md

 Any messages intercepted will be popped to the queue of `MessageBlockListener`.

-- It checks if messages are emotionally provocative and evaluates whether the sender has exceeded the violation limit, this block adds the exact sender-receiver pair (from_uuid, None) to the blacklist.
-It means the sender can no longer send out any messages.
+- It checks if messages are emotionally provocative and evaluates whether the sender has exceeded the violation limit, this block adds the exact sender-receiver pair (from_uuid, None) to the blacklist. (from_uuid, None) in a blacklist means the sender can no longer send out any messages.

 ### `MessageBlockListener` Class

 A listener class that processes values from the blocked message queue asynchronously.

-Get value from the queue every `get_queue_period` seconds.
+Get value from the queue every `get_queue_period` seconds continually.